 11. Check the forecast the day before your ride and before you set out.
 You can check the current temperature at the summit and windspeed and direction here.
 If the wind looks very strong then choose whichever route that will mean it is mainly behind you (e.g. if the wind is coming from the northwest, don’t do the Sault route).
 The wind gusts over 50 mph 200 days a year on Ventoux!

 12. Don’t underestimate the conditions on the summit, even in good weather, and/or when all is calm in Bédoin.
-The summit and the descent are very exposed and, crazy as it sounds, people are frequently blown off their bikes.
+The summit and the descent are very exposed and, as far fetched as it sounds, people are frequently blown off their bikes.
 If you want to see a Mont Ventoux webcam before you set out, try this.

 13. It if rains, debris may get washed onto the road.
 Fog can also make things tricky.
 In summer, the heat can be intense.
 Set off early.